esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Tell Tale Adventures](telltaleadventures.com)
 Step into the world of Tell Tale Adventures, your utimate destination for RPG adventure!
 Discover an amazing selection of compelling tabletop RPG adventures, designed to stimulate your imagination and enchant your group.
-Go yet another step further with our practical RPG-workshops, where storytelling, game mechanics, and character creation come to life.
-Perfect for beginners and seasoned adventurers, our workshops catalyzing creativity and collaboration.
+Go yet another step further with our practical RPG workshops, where storytelling, game mechanics, and character creation come to life.
+Perfect for beginners and seasoned adventurers, our workshops catalyze creativity and collaboration.
 Are you excited to unleash your inner hero?
 Visit Tell Tale Adventures and embark today on your next epic quest!

 {{< figure src="images/2025/kramen/THTM v5.1 - Bjorn Rub.png" alt="Tell Tale Adventures" class="vendorpicture" width="40%" >}}